kyleschmolze/carduino/README.md

 Upload it into the Arduino, open your Serial Monitor (or Serial Plotter) and see if you can read that RPM!
 If it's not working, keep in mind that some cars use different CAN messages / codes.
 There's a list of them on Wikipedia [here](https://en.wikipedia.org/wiki/OBD-II_PIDs#Service_01) (though thankfully my Mazda 3 used the most common settings).

 Once I got that working, it was just a question of hooking up some LEDs and getting the animations right!
 I found that a smoothing function was important on the RPM, as I was only sampling the RPM a few times per second (I tried 3, 5, and 10 to see what looked good, ended up using 5).
-If I just changed the lights based on the most recent RPM, the lights would look super jumpy.
+If I just had a simple `rpm` variable getting updated, and the lights were controlled using that, the lights would look super jumpy :/

-So instead, I always stored the most-recent RPM in `rpm` as well as the RPM value before that in `last_rpm`.
+So instead, I always stored the most-recent RPM in `rpm` as well as the RPM value _before that_ in `last_rpm`.
 I also tracked a timestamp `rpm_read_at`.
 That way, on each `loop()`, I could calculate how many milliseconds it had been since we got a new RPM signal.
 I'd then be able to "ease" from `last_rpm` to `rpm` using a custom function.
 The final value was stored in `smooth_rpm`, which I then used to control the color and brightness of the LEDs.
-Finally, a variable `ms_easing_duration` controlled how quickly `smooth_rpm` should catch up with `rpm`.
+Finally, a variable `ms_easing_duration` controlled how quickly `smooth_rpm` should catch up with `rpm` (200ms of easing worked well for me).
 The code ended up like this:

 ```java
   // inside loop():